Novo1999/Novo1999/README.md

 # 💫 About Me:
-🌱 I’m currently working as a Frontend Developer
+🌱 I’m currently working as a Frontend Developer at Wensyve

 # 💻 Tech Stack: